zerotier/ZeroTierOne/ext/installfiles/linux/RPM/README.md

 ####Build environment preparation
-As zerotier is not distributed in tar.gz format at the moment, the %prep section of the spec file takes care about this.
+As zerotier is not distributed in tar.gz format at the moment, the %prep section of the spec file takes care about the prepartion of an rpmbuild compatible tar.gz.